|

 Dramatic Red Aisle

-This idea suits grand indoor receptions where you want drama without sacrificing visual balance or guest comfort throughout the evening celebration.
+This works best for grand indoor receptions where you want drama without sacrificing guest comfort or visual balance.

 @dazzceiling20